ssebastianmag/hydrogen-wavefunctions/README.md

 $\psi_{nlm_l}(r, \theta, \varphi) = R_{n,l}(r) Y_{l}^{m_l}(\theta, \varphi)$

-> [!NOTE]
-> Normalization of the wavefunction is essential in quantum mechanics.
+Normalization of the wavefunction is essential in quantum mechanics.
 This ensures that when we integrate $|\psi_{n \ell m}|^2$ over all space, the result is 1, indicating a certainty of finding the electron somewhere in space.